The best hot dog joint in every state

 Connecticut: Riley's Hot Dog & Burger Gourmet, New Britain

-With such an extensive hot dog menu, it's tough to choose at Riley's Hot Dog & Burger Gourmet.
-All of the hot dogs get rave reviews but two highlights are the classic chili cheese dog with Riley's meat sauce, Cheddar sauce, and onions, and the Loco Taco Dog with seasoned minced beef, taco sauce, lettuce, tomato, and nacho chips.
+Riley's Hot Dog & Burger Gourmet set out to take the hot dog to new places, and customers have been happy to go on the journey.
+The only problem is choosing from the extensive, eclectic menu!
+All the dogs get rave reviews, but two highlights are the classic chili cheese dog with Riley's meat sauce, Cheddar sauce, and onions, and the Loco Taco Dog with seasoned minced beef, taco sauce, lettuce, tomato, and nacho chips.

 Delaware: Johnnie's Dog House & Chicken Shack, Wilmington

 Don't be fooled by this hot dog and chicken shack's modest appearance – it's got some truly great dogs on offer.
-Praised for the friendly service, welcoming atmosphere and, of course, the food, Johnnie's Dog House has something for everyone, with dogs named after states and cities.
-As you're in the state, try The Delaware Destroyer – two hot dogs on a hoagie roll with mac 'n' cheese, chili, grilled onions, and hot sauce.
+Praised for the friendly service and warm atmosphere, Johnnie's Dog House has something for everyone.
+The dogs are named after states and cities, and as you're in Wilmington, it makes sense to try The Delaware Destroyer (two hot dogs on a hoagie roll with mac 'n' cheese, chili, grilled onions, and hot sauce).
 Customers love that there are lots of vegetarian options too.

 Florida: Sweet Dogs, Miami